OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 * Using the local network to connect through SSH
 * Using a USB connection to connect to the serial terminal

-Both methods will work fine and each has their advantages.
-We recommend using SSH since it allows you to wirelessly control any Omega that's connected to your WiFi network.
+Both methods have their advantages and disadvantages.
+We recommend using SSH since it allows you to control wirelessly any Omega that's connected to your WiFi network.

 >**The Command-Line Interface**

->The command-line is a way of interacting with a computer by sending commands in the form of single lines of text, as opposed to a graphical user interface (GUI).
+>The command-line is a way of interacting with a computer by sending commands in the form of single lines of text.
+This is different from "point and click" graphical user interfaces (GUI) found on most PC operating systems.

-Command-line interfaces provide a more concise and powerful means to control a program or operating system, especially with regards to scripting (Shell Scripting, Python, etc).
+>Command-line interfaces provide a more concise and powerful means to control a program or operating system, especially with regards to scripting (Shell Scripting, Python, etc).

->This interface may seem overwhelming at first but if you take the time to learn the basic commands, you'll find that it's an incredibly powerful and useful tool to have in your toolbox.
+>This interface may seem overwhelming at first, but if you take the time to learn the basic commands you'll find that it's an incredibly powerful and useful tool to have in your toolbox.

 ### Connecting with SSH

-SSH actually stands for Secure Shell, it's a network protocol that creates a secure channel for communication between two devices on the same network.
-It can be used to secure many different types of communication, but we will be using it to login to the Omega's command prompt for now.
+SSH stands for **Secure Shell** .
+It's a network protocol that creates a secure channel for communication between two devices on the same network.
+It can be used to secure many different types of communication, but here we'll be using it to login to the Omega's command prompt.

 <!-- //TODO: add stylized picture of the Omega2 and a laptop connected to a wifi network -->

 #### The Good & Bad of SSH

 When using SSH, the Omega and your computer communicate over the WiFi network to which they are both connected.
 This means that as long as the Omega is powered on and within range of your WiFi network, you can connect to it!
-No need to connect it directly to your computer.
+No need to plug it directly into your computer.

 The disadvantage of SSH is that if the network connection gets interrupted, the connection will also be severed.

 For most use-cases with the Omega, SSH will work really well.
 This should be your go-to method for accessing the Omega's command-line.

-### Connecting on a MAC device
+### Connecting on a Mac device

 <!-- {{#if OSX}} -->
 **Step 1: Open a Terminal**<br>
-Open your preferred Terminal App
+Open your preferred Terminal App.

 **Step 2: Establishing a SSH connection**<br>
 Run the following command: